 - (a) An applicant for or holder of a Class 1 and Class 2 medical certificate shall have no established psychological deficiencies, which are likely to interfere with the safe exercise of the privileges of the applicable license(s).
-A psychological evaluation may be required by the CAA where it is indicated as part of, or complementary to, a specialist psychiatric or neurological examination - (b) A psychological evaluation by an approved Psychologist may be required as part of the initial CAA examination for Class 1 license applicant - (c) The psychologist shall submit to the CAA a written report detailing his opinion and recommendation. - (d) A psychological evaluation by an approved Psychologist shall be done for all initial over 60 applicants. - (e) To assess for neurocognitive decline in older pilots testing should be completed at age 55 and follow the guidelines. - (f) Any company wishes to mandate initial Psychometric for their Class 1 applicant should follow the guidelines established by the CAA for this purpose and should be done by approved Psychologist.
+The CAA may require a psychological evaluation where it is indicated as part of, or complementary to, a specialist psychiatric or neurological examination - (b) A psychological evaluation by an approved Psychologist may be required as part of the initial CAA examination for Class 1 license applicant - (c) The psychologist shall submit to the CAA a written report detailing his opinion and recommendation. - (d) A psychological evaluation by an approved Psychologist shall be done for all initial over 60 applicants. - (e) To assess for neurocognitive decline in older pilots testing should be completed at age 55 and follow the guidelines.

+(f) Any company wishes to mandate initial Psychometric for their Class 1 applicant should follow the guidelines established by the CAA for this purpose and should be done by approved Psychologist.